spectrocloud/librarium/docs/docs-content/integrations/kubernetes.md

 - Manually configure a third-party OpenID Connect (OIDC) Identity Provider (IDP).
 For more information, check out [Configure Custom OIDC](/integrations/kubernetes#configurecustomoidc).

 - Change the default cluster DNS service domain from `cluster.local` to a DNS domain that you specify.
 You can only change the DNS domain during cluster creation.
-For more information, refer to the [Change Cluster DNS Service Domain](/integrations/kubernetes?versions=k8s_v1.24#change-cluster-dns-service-domain).
+For more information, refer to [Change Cluster DNS Service Domain](/integrations/kubernetes?versions=k8s_v1.24#change-cluster-dns-service-domain).

 - Add a certificate for the Spectro Proxy pack if you want to use a reverse proxy with a Kubernetes cluster.
 For more information, refer to the [Spectro Proxy](/integrations/frp) guide.